naver/fixture-monkey/content/en/docs/get-started/creating-objects-in-kotlin.md

 The Kotlin plugin changes the default `ObjectIntrospector` to `PrimaryConstructorArbitraryIntrospector`, which generates Kotlin classes with their primary constructor.

-Suppose you have a kotlin class like this:
+Suppose you have a Kotlin class like this:

 ```kotlin
 data class Product (